Hi, my name is Andrea Pisac

-I started blogging on Croatia Honestly slowly and tentatively.
+I launched Croatia Honestly and started blogging slowly and tentatively.
 I never considered myself a travel writer, but Croatia was becoming a tourist destination and needed coverage that was different from usual guides.
-I was in a unique position: both a local and an outsider who was rediscovering her city with fresh eyes.
+I was in a rare position: both a local and an outsider who was rediscovering her city with fresh eyes.

 I did, and I’m having a blast.

 It started with baking my favourite Croatian desserts while I lived in London.
 I realized I could cure my nostalgia with the scents of poppyseeds and carobs.
 One whiff was enough to get magically transported to Zagreb or Dalmatia.

 My English friends had a different but equally immersive experience.
 They couldn’t get enough of my sweets.
 The more they feasted on them, the more they wanted to visit Croatia.
 Even before getting there, they felt they knew the soul of the country.

 So, when I came back, I let my passions for baking and writing talk to each other.
 I added more crucial ingredients: curiosity and detail.
 And this is how both my cookbooks came to life.

 I travelled to every corner of Croatia to learn about traditional food.
 And not only the everyday stuff.
 I dug deep to discover intriguing culinary stories of each recipe.
 How they came to be, when they are prepared and how they are eaten.

 Once I was back in my kitchen, I recreated all the dishes.
 My goal was to write cookbooks that anyone can use.
 Not just great pictures, but a deep dive into the preparation method.